-The ship, which was on a three-night sailing from Long Beach, California to Ensenada, returned to her homeport on Sunday morning.
+The ship, on a three-night sailing from Long Beach, California to Ensenada, returned to her homeport on Sunday morning.

 Security footage captured a woman going overboard from deck five while the ship was sailing approximately 35 miles off the coast of Mexico.

-The United States Coast Guard tweeted on Saturday afternoon that a San Diego-based MH-60 Jayhawk helicopter and the search and rescue cutter Forrest Rednour had been launched to assist in the search for the woman.
-The agency was working in conjunction with the Mexican Navy to help locate the passenger.
+On Saturday afternoon, the United States Coast Guard tweeted that a San Diego-based MH-60 Jayhawk helicopter and the search and rescue cutter Forrest Rednour had been launched to assist in the search for the woman.
+The agency was working with the Mexican Navy to help locate the passenger.

-A guest on the ship who requested to remain anonymous told Cruise Radio that “the ship came to a complete stop around 3:30 in the morning and they deployed a lifeboat a few moments later.”
+A guest on the ship who requested to remain anonymous told Cruise Radio, “the ship came to a complete stop around 3:30 in the morning and they deployed a lifeboat a few moments later.”

 A statement from Carnival Cruise Line said, “We advised Carnival Miracle guests this morning of an overboard incident involving one of our guests from the balcony of her stateroom.”

-They went on to say, “After assisting the U.S Coast Guard with a search, the ship has been released and is proceeding to Ensenada and will then return to Long Beach as scheduled on Sunday morning.
+They said, “After assisting the U.S Coast Guard with a search, the ship has been released and is proceeding to Ensenada and will then return to Long Beach as scheduled on Sunday morning.
 Our thoughts are with the guest and her family, and our Care Team is providing support.”

-Then on Sunday evening, the USCG account posted what it called a “final update” on the incident.
+Then on Sunday evening, the USCG account posted a “final update” on the incident.
 “After 31+ hours of searching, #USCG assets are standing down pending additional information,” it read.
-“USCG conducted first light searches this morning off the coast of Ensenada, Mexico with negative results.
+“USCG conducted first light searches this morning off the coast of Ensenada, Mexico, with negative results.
 USCG assets are transiting back to U.S. waters.”